BAD LIEUTENANT — CLASSIC FILM PICK

 Get cool rewards when you click on the button to pledge your support through Patreon.
 Thanks a lot pal!
 Your generosity keeps the reviews coming!

-Similar in tone to Scorsese's "Taxi Driver," this tragic story of suicidal redemption follows anti-hero Keitel as a nameless police lieutenant addicted to all forms of vice, which, as an officer of the law, he is supposed to be combating.
+Similar in tenor to Scorsese's "Taxi Driver," this tragic story of suicidal redemption follows anti-hero Keitel as a nameless police lieutenant addicted to all forms of vice — which, as an officer of the law, he is supposed to be combating.

-"Bad Lieutenant" is a time capsule of a certain moment in New York existence and of a unique view of masculine self-destructiveness.
+"Bad Lieutenant" is a microcosm of a crisis moment in New York existence and a unique view of masculine self-destructiveness.
 It marks a high point for Abel Ferrara's career.
-Despite its place in time, it resonates with a daring urgency as genuine today as when the film was made.
+Despite its dated place in time, the movie resonates with a daring urgency that is as genuine today as when the film was made.